telerik/ajax-docs/api/client/Telerik.Web.UI.RadTileList.md

 Empty event argument.

-### clientTileContentTemplateDataBound
+### tileDataBound

-Raised before rendering the Peek Template in the browser.
+Occurs when the tile is bound to the fetched data.

 #### Event Data